MischaU8/yumyum/unsorted/delete-face-s_OhZ7LNEaYTA.md

 yum yum
-Floyd here with a quick look at deleting faces in plasticity if you'd like to delete faces from a solid the standard delete operation won't remove the faces use the keyboard shortcut shift plus
+Floyd here with a quick look at deleting faces in Plasticity if you'd like to delete faces from a solid the standard delete operation won't remove the faces use the keyboard shortcut shift plus